 Please contact Mary Chiasson for information on any aspect of the program.

-One of the great resources of the Center for Business Ethics (CBE) is the Visiting Scholars Program, in operation for more than fifteen years.
-During this period, we have had scholars from at least 15 countries in addition to several from the United States.
-Some of the countries represented include Australia, Brazil, Bulgaria, Chile, China, Denmark, Ecuador, Germany, Great Britain, France, Italy, Japan, Mexico, New Zealand, Russia, Spain, South Africa, Sweden, and Turkey.
-Visiting Scholars may work at CBE for a period as short as a few days or as long as a year.
-During this period they will work in the collegial setting of the Center for Business Ethics and the Bentley community to advance their PhD dissertation or a particular research project.
+One of the great resources of the Center for Business Ethics is the Visiting Scholars Program, in operation for more than 20 years.
+During this period, we have had scholars from at least 20 countries in addition to several from the U.S. Visiting Scholars work at CBE for a period of a couple of weeks or as long as a year.
+During this period they work in the collegial setting in the CBE extensive business ethics library and the Bentley community to advance their PhD dissertation or particular research projects.

 Certainly we at the center gain as much from these Visiting Scholars as we give to them.
 During their stays with us they have furthered their research into many aspects of business ethics and corporate social responsibility.
 After completing their stay, they return better equipped to contribute to the development of the field of business ethics both in the United States and abroad; moreover, they join the ranks of a growing international network of friends of Bentley and CBE.